Qumulo/docs/qumulo-alerts-guide/installing-configuring/installing-connecting-to-qumulo-cluster.md

    qq auth_add_user --name QumuloAlerts --password <password>
    ```

-1. You will need the user ID that appears in the command output to create a role for Qumulo Alerts.
+1. You need the user ID that appears in the command output to create a role for Qumulo Alerts.

    In the following example, the user ID is `1234`.